FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 Finally the user applies changes (Fig. 5).

 .. image:: _static/OPS-Deploy-5.png
-     :alt: The page of the created environment
+     :alt: the list of available servers
-     :scale: 90%
+     :scale: 75%
+*Fig. 5:  the list of available servers*

 When the changes are applied, it is possible to tune the node, by clicking on the right button indicated by the gear icon.
-The OPS-Deploy shows a dialog where the user can configure network interfaces, defines the space allocated to hard disks and views server informations (e.g. Service tag, Mac addresses, hardware specifications, etc.) (Fig.8, 9, 10).
+The OPS-Deploy shows a dialog where the user can configure network interfaces, defines the space allocated to hard disks and views server informations (e.g. Service tag, Mac addresses, hardware specifications, etc.) (Fig.6, 7, 8).

 .. image:: _static/OPS-Deploy-6.png
      :alt: network interfaces configuration
-     :scale: 90%
+     :scale: 75%
+*Fig. 6:  network interfaces configuration*

 .. image:: _static/OPS-Deploy-7.png
      :alt: hard disks configuration
-     :scale: 90%
+     :scale: 75%
+*Fig. 7: hard disks configuration*

 .. image:: _static/OPS-Deploy-8.png
      :alt: detailed informations about the selected server
-     :scale: 90%
+     :scale: 75%
+*Fig. 8: detailed informations about the selected server*

 Network settings
 +++++